Will AI save humanity? US tech fest offers reality check

 Wearing a leopard-print faux-fur cowboy hat, he advocated the development of AGI endowed with “compassion and empathy,” and integrated into robots “that look like us,” to ensure that these “super AIs” get on well with humanity.

-David Hanson — founder of Hanson Robotics and who designed Desdemona, a humanoid robot that functions with generative AI — brainstormed about the plus and minuses of AI with superpowers.
+David Hanson - founder of Hanson Robotics and who designed Desdemona, a humanoid robot that functions with generative AI — brainstromed about the plus and minuses of AI with superpowers.

 But “it may be that the AI could have seeds of wisdom that blossom and grow into new forms of wisdom that can help us be better,” he said.